jurdabos/vlc/schemas/README.md

-\### Decision on 2025-12-19
+\### Decision on 2025-12-21

-We are still contemplating if we should go with Avro.
+We have created a pre-migration commit, and we are launching on.